 Are you trying to understand how maps work?
 Or maybe you need to find one for a school project?
 If so, this post will get you pointed in the right direction!

 Maps Maps Maps is a great video introduction to the different types of maps, the symbols found on them, and latitude and longitude.

 Have you ever looked at all those funny symbols on a map and wondered what they represent?
 Reading a Map is an activity that explains topographic maps, including legends (which describe the symbols on a map), and scale.

 What does Never Eat Slimy Worms mean?
 It’s a phrase to help you remember the cardinal directions (north, east, south and west).
 Try this activity to help you master them.

-The Lands and Peoples encyclopedia includes an electronic atlas with many kinds of specialized maps.
-You can find historical maps (on topics such as ancient cultures or U.S. expansion), exploration routes, time zones, and climate data.
+The World Book encyclopedia includes an atlas with specialized maps, including terrain, farmland, and climate data.
+Choose the Student edition, and then click on Maps and Atlas.
+If you aren’t at the Multnomah County Library, you’ll need to log in to the encyclopedia with your library card number and password.
 If you aren’t at the Multnomah County Library, you’ll need to log in to the encyclopedia with your library card number and PIN.